danielwelch/hassio-dropbox-sync/README.md

 Dropbox Sync will only upload new snapshots to the specified path, and will skip snapshots already in the target Dropbox path.

+The `keep last` option allows the add-on to clean up the local backup directory, deleting the local copies of the snapshots after they have been uploaded to Dropbox.
+If `keep_last` is set to some integer `x`, only the latest `x` snapshots will be stored locally; all other (older) snapshots will be deleted from local storage.
+All snapshots are always uploaded to Dropbox, regardless of this option.

 *Note*: The hash `7be23ff5` that is prepended to the `dropbox_sync` add-on slug above is required.
 [See below](#repository-slugs-in-hassio) for an explanation.
 ### Configuration